dokalal/GnanaPath/README.md

 - python flask-based ui

-This project is still under construction
+<h2>This project is still under construction Please check for update on this page </h2>

 <h3> Using Gnanapath</h3>

+We built using jupyt